einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 2. path to test file

-**Input File:** The testing file should be in the following structure: the first line in the test file is the number of tests each subsequent line contains k supersequences and k subsequences in that order (k is provided as a prarameter to the test outside of the input file)
+**Input File:** The testing file should be in the following structure: the first line in the test file is the number of single tests in the file each subsequent line contains k supersequences of length n + t and k subsequences of length n - t, in that order (k is provided as a parameter outside of the input file). n, t need to be identical throughout the 2k sequences in a single line, but can differ between line to line.

 **Output file:**
 A csv file.
 Each line contains the following fields:
 * n - the target length of words in the intersection
 * t - number of insertions/deletions in the input words
-* result ID sizes of the different heuristics on the input
+* the ID size of the (supersequence, subsequence) pair chosen by the heuristic (from the appropriate line in the input file)

 The heuristics compared in this test are as follows (more information on the heuristics can be found in the helper.h file)
 1. optimal intersection size (heuristic_optimal_intersection) - although this can be passed as a heuristic function to algorithm 2, this is used as a performance base line to see how far from optimal the rest of the heuristics perform.
-Using this as an actual heuristic is redundant and takes far more time to compute than the others.
+Using this as an actual heuristic will take far more time to compute than the others.
-2. max absolute value of different of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
+2. max absolute difference of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
-3. min absolute value of different of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
+3. min absolute difference of values of the max-length alternating subsequences of the provided sequences (heuristic_max_max_alternating_diff_strings)
 4. random choice (heuristic_random_pair)
 5. min distance of run-vectors of the sequences (heuristic_min_dist_run_vectors) - A run-vector of a string is a vector of integers who correspond to the lengths of the runs in the string in the order they appear
 6. min difference of number of runs in a sequence (min_num_of_runs_diff_strings)